bjmorgan/kinisi/docs/source/faq.md

 - How are trajectories unwrapped?

-  > When calculating displacements, `kinisi` uses a simple heuristic to unwrap the trajectory.
+  > When calculating displacements, `kinisi` uses a simple heuristic to unwrap trajectories.
   > If the displacement between two steps, is more significant than half the simulation cell length, `kinisi` wraps that
   > displacement.
 This scheme assumes that no particle moves more than one cell between steps.
 Therefore, it requires that
   > enough simulation data is provided to `kinisi`.
 This process is performed for each dimension of the trajectory,
   > allowing for any orthorhombic (and cubic) cell.
-However, this heuristic does not support simulation cells that change size or shape.
+However, this heuristic does not support simulation cells that do not have
+  > lattice angles not equal to 90°, or cells that change shape or size.
   > This is the reason for not supporting NPT simulations, although this is being investigated.